 In addition, the COVID-19 pandemic has taken a toll on the general population's mental health and has precipitated a dramatic increase in the demand for skilled mental health providers.
-The aftereffects of the COVID-19 pandemic will reverberate through our communities for years to come requiring skilled social work services.
-Our proposed DSW will respond to this demand by training doctoral prepared Social Work practitioners and supervisors.
+The aftereffects of the COVID-19 pandemic will reverberate through our communities for years to come requiring more social work services.
+Similarly, social work programs across the country are now in need of highly skilled teachers and supervisors.
+Our proposed DSW will respond to this growing demand by training doctoral prepared Social Work practitioners and supervisors with advanced skills and expertise in behavioral health.